Laundry Products Research

 The graphs below were created from data obtained during the research of the laundry detergents using measured values of sodium, calcium and magnesium, together with the documented levels of each of these elements in the water supplies of Sydney (Prospect), Brisbane (Mt Crosby), and for Melbourne (City West Water).

 So why are the bars longer if Melbourne has the softest water, and shortest when Brisbane has the hardest water?
 Because sodium adsorption ratio is a ratio of sodium to calcium and magnesium (see Equation 1), lower levels of calcium and magnesium in the raw water (therefore softer water) calculates to a larger number as the SAR.
-The likely effect is that the higher SAR ay be more damaging to the clayey soil.
+The likely effect is that the higher SAR may be more damaging to the clayey soil.
 SAR values over 15 are extremely hazardous when the EC of the wastewater is low, as is the case for most of these detergents.
+Fortunately some of the detergents have very high EC and this will assist in reducing the dispersibility of the soil subjected to greywater irrigation.

 References: